 The next section of the unit study is titled, “Science Experiments, STEM, and Sensory Play Ideas.”
 It has links to websites with lots of fun activities such as “Fluffy Pumpkin Slime,” “Bubble Science in a Pumpkin,” and one about decorating pumpkins by gluing all sorts of items to its surface.

-The activities look a little more like traditional school if you use one of the sets of free printable worksheets about the life cycle of a pumpkin.
-Links are provided to various versions of these worksheets, and you will probably just select one.
-In addition to all of this, the unit study recommends a field trip to a pumpkin farm, and it has links to coloring pages and arts and crafts activities.
+The activities will look a little more like traditional school if you use one of the sets of free printable worksheets about the life cycle of a pumpkin.
+Links are provided to various versions of these worksheets, but you will probably just select one.
+There are also links to coloring pages and arts-and-crafts activities.
+In addition to all of this, the unit study recommends a field trip to a pumpkin farm.

 Who would have thought there was so much to learn and do in relation to pumpkins?